ethanZHY/Crawler_BFS_DFS_Python3/README.md

 # Crawler_BFS_DFS

-BFS Crawler and DFS Crawler
+BFS Crawler and DFS Crawler by ethanZHY

 In Python 3.6